 If you’re looking for additional rewards categories, the Blue Cash Preferred® Card from American Express also offers 3% cash back on transit (including taxis/rideshares, parking, tolls, trains, buses and more).
 You can also earn 6% cash back on select U.S. streaming subscriptions.

-The Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express have many identical cardholder benefits, including …
+The Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express share some cardholder benefits, including …

 - Car rental insurance: Secondary coverage (i.e., secondary to your personal auto policy, if you have one) for damage to or theft of eligible rental vehicles.